Saint Martin’s seeks to build a diverse, hard-working, and highly-engaged

 you graduated from high school less than three years from the time you plan

 to apply for admission as a transfer student.
-Your admission counselor will
+These materials may be

 application depending upon your individual circumstances.